datalad/datalad-blog/content/posts/fairly-big-video/index.md

 We benefit from it now (line 30), by writing the simplest queue command (`Queue ... from seq`) [^fn:10].

 **Friction point** Condor could also run the given executable in a singularity container, and it is very easy to do so (by specifying `container_image`).
-So in theory we could use the regulad `datalad run` command (instead of `containers run`), and specify the container on Condor level.
+So in theory we could use the regular `datalad run` command (instead of `containers run`), and specify the container on Condor level.
 We could also include DataLad in that container, if it hadn't been available on our cluster.
 However, using `containers run` seems good for portability.